landing-ai/landingai-python/docs/index.md

 2. Here, you should set the endpoint_id you've got from the platform: <br/>![How to get endpoint ID](images/copy-endpoint-id.png "How to get endpoint ID").
 3. Here, you should set the API key you've got from the platform: <br/> ![How to get the API key](images/menu-api-key.png "How to get the API key").
 4. Resize the image to `width=512`, keeping the aspect ratio.
 This is useful to save some bandwidth when sending the image to LandingLens for prediction.
-5. Runs inference in the resized frame, and returns a new frame with the predictions
+5. Runs inference in the resized frame, and adds the predictions to the `Frame`.
 6. If a class names `coffee-mug` is found in the prediction
 7. Save the image with the predictions overlayed on top of the image.